7th January 1963

 If the Fourmost were part of the 2nd wave of Merseybeat artists to have obtained success in the UK, then The Swinging Blue Jeans were at the point of it’s creation having been formed out of two skiffle groups that finished first and second respectively in a talent contest held at the Liverpool Empire in May 1958.
 Originally called The Bluegenes, they held residencies at a number of Liverpool venues including The Cavern Club and were top of the bill when The Beatles made their debut there on the 21st February 1961 as part of the group’s “Tuesday Guest Night” slot.
 The band were a regular attraction in the Liverpool area but initially appear to have been out on a limb musically in comparison to most of the other Merseyside bands that were peddling their wares during the early 60’s.
 Suggestions were that their sound was vaguely “jazzy” during their formative years, but despite being at the vanguard of MerseyBeat they were not fan favourites, probably becuase they didn’t sound like anybody else.
 The Cavern’s compere Bob Wooler suggested as such whilst writing for “Mersey Beat” magazine in October 1961.
 Wooler offered a list of what he considered to be the 10 most popular bands in Liverpool at the time but the line-up did not include The Bluegenes with Wooler suggesting that “They are beyond comparison.
 They are in a class of their own”.
 Whilst this may well have been the case, this did not necessarily help the band’s popularity as in January 1962, when the results of the first Mersey Beat poll appeared, the band were not even included in the Top 20.
 They added their “Swinging” appendage in 1963, and quite possibly along with the name change, became an archetypal beat group in the process.
 Despite the suggestion that they secured a recording contract largely on account of their geographical status, their debut single “It’s Too Late Now” made it into the Top 30 but the 2nd release, the nondescript “Do You Know” didn’t chart at all.
 Luckily fate dealt the group a couple of more than decent breaks.
 Firstly Lybro jeans decided to sponsor the groups own weekly “Swingtime” radio show which briefly held a 13-week residency on Radio Luxembourg and secondly a cameo appearance in the Christmas Day 1963 edition of “Z Cars” performing “Hippy Hippy Shake” heightened their national exposure and as a consequence, the single, a cover of an obscure ’50s rocker by Chan Romero, reached No.2 in January 1964.
 This song was part of The Beatles repertoire during the early 60’s and the story goes that The Blue Jeans first heard it performed by The Fab Four during one of their guest appearances at The Cavern and duly nicked it, recording their own version just one week later.* For their second 45, the band effectively repeated the winning formula of their previous release by producing a fine version of Little Richard’s “Good Golly Miss Molly” which reached No.11 just 2 months after their debut but their finest hour was undoubtedly their cover of Betty Everett’s “You’re No Good,” which they took to No.3 in July 1964 and which remains arguably one of the finest examples of Merseybeat ever committed to vinyl.
 But after this success The Blue Jeans struggled to maintain their status, a situation not helped by the fact that they apparently once turned down an appearance on the Ed Sullivan Show in order to honour a prior engagement in Sweden.
 The mediocre material they recorded throughout the mid-60’s did not help matters, consequently when founder member Ralph Ellis left in 1965 they very quickly found themselves out in the cold.
 Ellis was replaced by ex-Escorts vocalist Terry Sylvester and 1966’s half decent cover of Bacharach/David’s “Don’t Make Me Over” succeeded in achieving a No.31 chart placing despite receiving a scathing review in the music press by no less an individual than Paul Jones of Manfred Mann.
 But by the following year, their swing had very much been swung and attempts to address their decline resulted in changing their name to Music Motor for a brief period, whilst further releases during both 1967 & 1968 appeared under both The Bluejeans and Ray Ennis & The Bluejeans.
 All to no avail.
 Sylvester chose the inevitable escape route by replacing Graham Nash in The Hollies and the band finally folded.
 There have been several attempts at comebacks however – single releases for the Dart label in 1973 and the EMI & Rio labels in 1989 (which included a re-make of their first single).
-Consequently the band, under the careful guidance of Ray Ennis, are still out there, still swinging, forever blue jeaned.
+Consequently the band, under the careful guidance of Ray Ennis, continued, still swinging, forever blue jeaned.

 *It has also been suggested that actress Sue Johnston, of “Brookside” and “Royle Family” fame had to buy the original version of “Hippy Hippy Shake” in Brian Epstein’s NEMS record store so that lead singer Ray Ennis could learn the lyrics!